emiliasjogren/DD2417---Miniproject/README.md

       ```
     - _RNN_: Train.ipynb file, should be able to just run to achieve results presented
     - _Transformer_: TrainTransformer.ipynb file, should be able to just run to achieve results presented
-- **GUI**: run the FinalGUI.py file in your command window, RNN model found in Training -> RNN -> Models
+- **GUI**: run the FinalGUI.py file in your command window
+    - RNN model found in Training -> RNN -> Models

 ## Results
 *Keystroke = Percentage of saved keystrokes